DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-02_why-should-i-use-generative-design.md

 In a nutshell, generative design is a goal-driven approach to design that uses automation so that designers and engineers

 * have better insight into their designs.
-* can make faster & more informed design decisions.
+* can make faster and more informed design decisions.
 * can explore more options using the power of computers.

-## Better outcomes & insight
+## Better outcomes and insight

 As the designer, you specify what outcomes you want to achieve for your design and how they are measured.
 With your guidance, the computer produces sets of optimal designs, along with the data to prove which design performs best against your goals.
-Analyzing how the generated designs measure up against the set goals, you can gain valuable insight into which design aspects impact the outcome & how.
+Analyzing how the generated designs measure up against the set goals, you can gain valuable insight into which design aspects impact the outcome and how.

 <img src="../../assets/intro/whyusegen1.gif" style="width:200px;"/>